The needs of the individual may vary greatly and so the dosage of the micro-

 Inflammation is often accompanied by a weakened immune system.
 The body’s defensive reaction may persist for months or even years.
 The connective tissue will be affected due to the inflammation and defensive process.
 Cellular nutrients support important procedures in the body in this defensive struggle: supporting healthy cell function, strengthening the immune system, protecting and strengthening the connective tissue and inhibiting excessive production of collagen-

+Cholesterol can only travel around the bloodstream when it is encased in a protein called Low Density Lipoprotein or LDL.
+It is important to understand that LDL is not cholesterol but only a carrier of cholesterol and other micro nutrients.
 Most of the Cholesterol circulating in the bloodstream is produced by the body and any cholesterol consumed in the diet is only a fraction of the total.
 In a healthy individual the cholesterol produced by the body is in balance with the body’s needs regarding metabolic functions.
 Cholesterol doesn’t always mean the same to everyone and there is often confusion over the role that cholesterol plays.
 The chemical substance known as cholesterol is a single molecule that is manufactured in the liver and is so vital that you cannot live without it.
 Having too little cholesterol has serious consequenses.

 Cholesterol is found in the cell membranes surrounding every cell in the body, forming many of the tiny machines called organelles within the cells.
 Cholesterol is also the precursor to many important steroid hormones and sunlight converts it into Vitamin D3.
 It is excreted by the liver in the form of bile salts which are released from the gall bladder after meals and attach to digested fat from the intestine in order to transport the fat to the blood.
 They are responsible for the absorption of fat and, in other words, you reabsorb the bile salts.
 This means that up to 50% of the cholesterol is recycled.